 Watch the book trailer to build interest in the book before reading.

 Read Chapter 1 online.

 Lauren Tarshis’s website contains additional teaching resources.
-For I Survived the the Attack of the Grizzlies, the author offers a comprehension check.
+For I Survived the Attack of the Grizzlies, the author offers a comprehension check.
 This check asks one knowledge level question for each chapter.
-Novel activities includes a printable with figurative language, compare and contrast, sequencing, letter writing, recalling information, inferences, and cause and effect.
-You can also print a two page quiz.
+Novel activities include a printable with figurative language, compare and contrast, sequencing, letter writing, recalling information, inferences, and cause and effect.
+You can also print a two-page quiz.

 Purchase the I Survived Growing Bundle at a huge discount.